vmagnin/ForSudoku/README.md

 [100%] Project compiled successfully.
 ```

-If you want to generate a sudoku with many void cells, it is better to use the
+If you want to generate a sudoku with less than 33 givens, it is better to use the
 optimization flags of your compiler, for example with GFortran:
 ```shell
 $ fpm run --flag "-Ofast -static-libgfortran"
 ```

 When using GFortran, you can also add the compiler flag `-Wno-array-temporaries`
 to avoid the corresponding warnings.

 With Intel compilers:
 ```shell
 $ fpm run --compiler ifx --flag "-check:noarg_temp_created"
 ```

-Especially if your current interest only aims to use the program, the included
-`Makefile` equally provides you with the executable with no difference down the
+The `Makefile` equally provides you with the `executable` with no difference down the
 road.

 The program's main interface provides access to all principal functions: